 Disney has created a new classic with Pete’s Dragon for all ages.
 If you have the heart, curiosity and wonderment of a child residing anywhere in your bones, this film will awake it .

-Remember, Pete’s Dragon came along way before E.T.,, Gremlins and all those other loveable creatures we have fallen in love with over the years.
+Remember, Pete’s Dragon came along way before E.T., Gremlins and all those other lovable creatures we have fallen in love with over the years.
 Yet, I fell for Elliott just as hard.
-He kinda reminded me of my faithful Maltese Mr. Spanky..
-Only difference is Elliott is green, flies and breathes fire.
-I’m pretty sure Spanky and Elliott would be besties.
+He kinda reminded me of my faithful Maltese Mr. Spanky – only difference is Elliott is green, flies and breathes fire.
+I’m pretty sure Spanky and Elliott would have been besties.

 So, I ask you…if your buddy, your partner in crime, your loyal furry friend was in trouble wouldn’t you move heaven and earth to save him?
 Pete and his new-found friends go to extraordinary lengths to make sure that Elliott is safe and unharmed.
 Human beings predictably always attempt to destroy or discredit those entities which we don’t understand or fear. and fear is a very powerful emotion that can persuade one to act up and show out.